Clinical PsychologistNew York State Licensed

-My interest as a psychologist is to apply what we know about psychology and human behavior to help individuals, couples and families, businesses and organizations, schools and communities to function more effectively.
+My interest as a psychologist is to apply what we know about psychology and human behavior to help us to function more effectively as individuals, in our intimate relationships, at work and in our communities.

-My primary work activity is psychotherapy where I work intensively with individuals, couples and families.
-In an effort to share psychological ideas on a broader level, I offer talks and workshops, and have been writing a monthly column, “Psychological Fitness,” in the Binghamton Press & Sun Bulletin since 2004.
-With the current changes in health care delivery and the rapid advances in technology, I am open to innovative ways to use psychology to improve the way we live.
+My primary work activity is psychotherapy with adult individuals and couples.
+In an effort to share psychological ideas with a wider audience, I have been writing a monthly column, “Psychological Fitness,” in the Binghamton Press & Sun Bulletin since 2004 and I also offer talks and workshops.
+With the ongoing changes in health care delivery and the rapid advances in technology, I am open to innovative ways to use psychology to improve the way we live.